nestordemeure/nestordemeure.github.io/content/cooking/sweet/crepes.md

 ## Ingredients (4 people):

 * 250 grams flour
+* 25 grams of sugar
 * 4 eggs
 * 500 ml milk
-* 50 salted butter (a pinch of salt and 40 grams of olive oil, the taste is slightly different but it works)
+* 50 grams of salted butter (or 40 grams of olive oil and a pinch of salt, the taste is slightly different but it works)
-* 25 grams of sugar

 ## Preparation:

-* put the flout in a mixing bowl
+* put the flour in a mixing bowl
 * add the sugar
-* add the salt
 * add the eggs and mix
 * add the milk progressively while mixing
 * add the melted butter (making sure it is not hot enough to cook the eggs prematurely) and mix